KevinJi22/CS121/meeting_minutes.md

 We have most information on CS70, Brown, Illinois, primarily analyze these 3.
 The Berkeley/Stanford ones require other web services, so it's harder to deal with.

 Kevin, 8/31/20
-* MyDigitalHand is a product that deals wit the same problem
+* MyDigitalHand is a product that deals with the same problem
   * https://mydigitalhand.org/